cvuchener/g500/doc/profile.md

 	| 0     | byte       | binding type       | 0x8F                     |
 	| 1–2   |            |                    | zeros                    |

  - Macro has no type value but use the page number of the start of the macro instead.
-The next byte give the offset.
-The last one is unused.

 	| Bytes | Type       | Content            | Comment                  |
 	| ----- | ---------- | ------------------ | ------------------------ |